MaksTuev/EasyAdapter/templates/README.md

 # Code template of ItemController for Android Studio
-Copy folder "surf" with template to android_studio_folder/plugins/android/lib/templates
+Copy folder "surf" with template to android_studio_folder/plugins/android/lib/templates and restart Android Studio

 Template works in Android Studio 3.0.1 and higher.
 Java and Kotlin languages are supported.